koolhand/IAC-lab-Azure-Ansible/ansible-learning.md

 pip3 install --upgrade --requirement ~/.ansible/collections/ansible_collections/azure/azcollection/requirements-azure.txt
 ```

-Tried getting the latest of everything to make it work
+The requirements in that file are all pinned, and those versions need to be pinned.
+I tried getting the latest of everything to make it work...

 ```sh
 # pip freeze | grep azure | cut -f 1 -d= | xargs -L1 pip3 install --upgrade
 cut -f 1 -d= ~/.ansible/collections/ansible_collections/azure/azcollection/requirements-azure.txt | xargs -L1 pip3 install --upgrade
 ```

-but no - bugs in various bit means the frozen versions in the collection are needed..
+...but no, lots of errors running ansible commands after that - the various ansible plugins in the collection haven't been updated to work with the latest packages.

 ## Set up Azure credentials